andrea-mitridate/PTArcade/docs/inputs/model.md

             return A *  numpy.sin(k * toas)
         ```
-!!! tip "Model file flexibility"
+!!! tip "Model File Flexibility"

-    In defining the `spectrum` or `signal` functions in the model file you have all the
+    In defining the `spectrum` or `signal` functions in the model file, you have all the
     flexibility of a normal Python file.
 You can, for example, define auxiliary functions,
-    import and interpolate tabulated data etc...
+    import and interpolate tabulated data etc.

-## Additional settings
+## Additional Settings
-The model file can also contain additional (optional) variables that can be used to control in more details the new-physics signal.
-Specifically, the following
+The model file can also contain additional (optional) variables that can be used to control the new-physics signal in more detail.
+Specifically, you can control the following:

 [`name`](#+model.name){ #+model.name }

 :   :octicons-milestone-24: Default: _`"np_model"`_ –
     This variable can be assigned to a string to specify the model name.
-This will be used
+This will be used to
     [name the output directory][out_name].

 [`smbhb`](#+model.smbhb){ #+model.smbhb }

 :   :octicons-milestone-24: Default: _`False`_ –
-    If set to `True` the expected signal from SMBHB will be added to the new-physic signal.
+    If set to `True`, the expected signal from SMBHBs will be added to the new-physics signal.

-!!! info "NG15 model files"
+!!! info "NG15 Model Files"
     The model files used in the [NANOGrav 15-year new-physics search][ng15_np] can be found [here][ng15_models].

   [out_name]: ../outputs.md